James-PriestleyDev/Game-Of-21/README.md

 [Provide image of invalid input]

+Rolling the dice, feature

+[Provide image of rolling dice]

+Exception handling if user attempts to input anything other than 'roll'

+[Provide image of error warning when != 'roll']

 Adds the users results from each individual roll of the dice

 [Provide image of the users first, second and third roll]